-Source: Adapted from Lancet Commission of Climate and Health (16)
+Source: Adapted from Lancet Commission of Climate and Health (15)

 In addition, climate change is expected to indirectly impact the major determinants of health, including socio-economic status, education, housing, transport, food security, social capital and social connections.
-People will also suffer different levels of impact depending on many of these factors e.g. income, housing security and through individual factors such as age, gender, disability and Indigenous status.
+People will also suffer different levels of impact depending on many of these factors e.g. income, housing security they experience and depending on individual factors such as age, gender, disability and Indigenous status.